 2013 December - Libya experiences what is believed to be its first suicide attack - a car bomb attack in Benghazi.

-2014 March - The GNC sacks Prime Minister Ali Zeidan after a tanker laden with oil from a rebel-held port breaks through a Libyan navy blockade.
-After a brief interim, the GNC elects businessman Ahmed Maiteg as prime minister in heated scenes.
+2014 March - GNC sacks Prime Minister Ali Zeidan after a tanker laden with oil from a rebel-held port breaks through a Libyan navy blockade.
+Elects businessman Ahmed Maiteg prime minister in heated scenes.